klefstad-teaching/ICS-45C-HW7/README.md

 Small steps of incremental development and testing help to isolate and limit the number of possible issues that arise! **Taking too large a leap (with Big Bang development) leads to an overwhelming maze of issues that may be extremely difficult to diagnose and debug!**

->❗Note:  If asking for help with your program on EdStem Discussion, give the Step you are working on in the Subject line of the post.
+>❗Note:  If asking for help with your program on Ed Discussion, give the Step you are working on in the Subject line of the post.

 ### Complete class Array of int

 1. Start by working only on `int_array.hpp` and `int_array_gtests.cpp`.
-Parts of Array are already implemented, and many tests are provided.
+Parts of `Array` are already implemented, and many tests are provided.

 2. Start by implementing `fill`, which should set all elements of the array to a given value.
 Uncomment the `Fill` test to check that it works.